joladev/variadic.me/posts/2012-10-25-maybe-bane-null.markdown

 }
 ~~~~~

 The astute reader will of course notice that the user of this Maybe class could just ignore the Success property and get a null reference even with Maybe.
-The truth of the matter is that null is in the language and we can't prevent that, we can just try to avoid relying on it.
-Returning a nullable reference is bad coding practice.
+The truth of the matter is that null is in the language and we can't prevent that, we can just try to avoid relying on it. __Returning a nullable reference is bad coding practice__.
 It requires the caller to always remember to check for null, even though the method itself gives no indication of this.
 Adding Maybe to the method signature can serve as a reminder, as it will force the caller to explicitly unwrap the result value.

 ### Taking another perspective